 Lloyds Banking Group remains committed to collaborating with suppliers to tackle climate change and ensure it is embedded within the strategy and governance of their organisations.
 Reducing suppliers' emissions is a key component of its sustainability strategy.
-Last year saw the launch of the Lloyds Banking Group Emerald Standard which suppliers are asked to work towards to help drive progress towards a lower carbon future.
+In 2022, Lloyds Banking Group launched its Emerald Standard which suppliers are asked to work towards to help drive progress towards a lower carbon future.
+Attainment of the Standard by suppliers will increasingly contribute to the award of future business.